-Changes in the combined litter and soil carbon pool (hereafter referred to as the SOM carbon pool) were estimated with the Q model, which is a process based model based on the continuous quality theory.
-It has previously been used in several national studies of forest and forest soil carbon balance studies in Sweden.
+Changes in the combined litter and soil carbon pool (hereafter referred to as the SOM carbon pool) were estimated with the Q model.
+Also stumps that gradually decay an contribute to the litter and soil pool were included.
+This implies a deviation from the GHG-inventory, which reports stumps in the dead wood pool.
+The Q-model is a process based model based on the continuous quality theory22 and it has previously been used in several national studies of forest and forest soil carbon balance studies in Sweden23.
 Litter that enters the soil is modelled as discrete cohorts of dead needles, fine roots, branches, coarse roots, stumps, stems and ground vegetation with different initial qualities.
 During the decomposition there is a continuous decline in the quality of the decomposing organic matter.
 For coarse woody litter, there is an invasion time before the decomposers can access the substrate completely, which gives rise to an initial lag phase.
-The model parameters reflect properties of the decomposer community, different litter qualities depending on litter types and tree species, and climate effects.
+The model parameters24 reflect properties of the decomposer community, different litter qualities depending on litter types and tree species, and climate effects.

 For the SOM carbon modelling, plot-wise litter data was aggregated to regional level (4 regions, see the description of the Heureka model for details) before running the Q model.
 The input of organic matter to the soil consisted of litter from living above- and below ground biomass, harvest residues, natural mortality and ground vegetation.
 The Heureka system calculates all fractions of tree litter produced based on standing biomass, its turnover rates and harvested biomass.
 The biomass turnover rates are given in table 4.
-Ground vegetation litter was estimated based on biomass functions for different plant litter types and their turnover rates, given in table 5.
+Ground vegetation litter was estimated based on biomass functions for different plant litter types25 and their turnover rates26, given in table 5.
 The biomass functions were based on stand age with separate functions for each tree species, and they were applied on forest statistics of volume and tree species distribution within each region.
 The average estimated litter input from ground vegetation was 451 kg C ha-1 year-1.
 Input from harvest residues was estimated separately for foliage, branches, stems and tops, stumps, and roots.
-Harvest residue extraction levels for branches and tops were implemented to meet an energy production of 7 TWh for the whole of Sweden which was the reported average extraction level for the period 2000-2009.
-The regional distribution of harvest residue quantities was based on a previous forest resource assessment for Sweden.
-The model was initialized with a spin-up period during 1990-2009, assuming a constant annual litter input at the same level as the first period of the forest simulation (2010-2014).
+Harvest residue extraction levels for branches and tops were implemented to meet an energy production of 7 TWh for the whole of Sweden which was the reported average extraction level for the period 2000-200927.
+The regional distribution of harvest residue quantities was based on a previous forest resource assessment for Sweden28.
+The model was initialized with a spin-up period during 1990-2009, assuming an annual litter input that was increasing up to the same level as the first period of the forest simulation (2010-2014) at a similar rate as the growth.
 At the start of this period the soil decomposition was assumed to be in steady state with the litter input during the first period.
-The initial C stocks for the different regions were calculated from the Swedish Forest Soil Inventory.
+The initial C stocks (litter and soil to 50 cm depth) for the different regions were calculated from the Swedish Forest Soil Inventory.

-Ågren & Bosatta, 1996.
+22 Ågren & Bosatta, 1996.

-Ågren G. & Hyvönen R. 2003, Ågren G. et al. 2007.
+23 Ågren G. & Hyvönen R. 2003, Ågren G. et al. 2007.
 Ortiz, C.A.,et.al.
 2014.
 Gustavsson, L. et. al. 2017.
 24 Ågren G. & Hyvönen R. 2003.